 I am the worst at meal planning.
 I have great intentions.
 I’ll make a shopping list, pick up what I need, keep the fridge stocked.
 The problem is by the time I’m ready to break away from work, or whatever I happen to be doing, to start cooking everyone is starving and wants something right now!

-Last week I knew was going to be especially busy with afternoon meetings, conference calls, school functions, appointments, and driving my oldest to/from her job.
+Last week I knew was going to be especially busy with afternoon Zoom meetings and conference calls, virtual school, appointments, and driving my kids to/from their jobs.
 With a little of that “work smarter, not harder” ingenuity, I came up with the perfect menu to help me survive until Saturday.

 Using one main ingredient, whole chicken roasters, I made four quick, HEALTHY, and delicious dinners for six.
 And the best part?!?
 I spent less money on all the ingredients for those four dinners, than I would have paid for one night of takeout!